tvanzyl/tvanzyl.github.io/content/pubs.md

 >}}

 > {{< paper
-title="A rules-based and Transfer Learning approach for deriving the Hubble type of a galaxy from the Galaxy Zoo data"
+title="A rules-based and transfer learning approach for deriving the hubble type of a galaxy from the galaxy zoo data"
 authors="M. Variawa, T. van Zyl, and M. Woolway"
 journal="1--7, 2020 IEEE 23rd International Conference on Information Fusion (FUSION), IEEE, Jan-Dec.
 2020"
 >}}